JuanmaFranco/HomeLab/README.md

 ### **Project Overview**:

 This project demonstrates my capabilities in setting up and managing a comprehensive IT environment, essential for a role as an IT Support Specialist or Help Desk Jr/Trainee.
-The core of the project is the creation of a homelab that simulates real-world IT infrastructure, showcasing a range of skills from system administration to network monitoring and user support.
+The core of the project is the creation of a homelab that simulates real-world IT infrastructure, showcasing a range of skills from system administration to network monitoring, user support, and cloud-based services.

 ### **Tools and Technologies Used**: